Prof YAN, Zi 晏子

 Editorial Board

-• Assistant Editor, Studies in Educational Evaluation
+• Associate Editor, Educational Psychology

 • Associate Section Editor, Assessment, Testing and Applied Measurement Section of Frontiers in Education